Confused how to install outdoor spa or Jacuzzi in your back yard?

 Once your spa is full check for leaks.
 Turn on your spa circuit breaker and isolation switch.
 Program your spa controller.
 The 2 most popular controllers are Spanet and Balboa.

-Start each spa, Hot tub pumps and blowers.
+Start each spa, Hot tub pumps, and blowers.
 Check for leaks again.

 Job done, Install your top cover and wait a few hours for your spa to heat up.
+Its also best while you are waiting to protect your spa cover with a UV stabilized product.
+You can check out our review on the 303 vinyl spa cover protectant.

 Spa Cover Lifter

 As our Oasis spa is quite large the insulation top cover is also large and heavy.
-I recomend to buy or make a spa cover lifter otherwise its a 2 person job to take it off and put the cover lifter back on.
+I recomend to buy or make a spa cover lifter otherwise it’s a 2 person job to take it off and put the cover lifter back on.

 I ended up making a Spa Cover Lifter for this hot tub which works out great for about $50.
 The shop version was around $400